 This is probably one of the more difficult strategies to understand and get right.
 While doing it yourself can be beneficial, you want to make sure you get the install right.

-If you’re a Southern California-based business, you might be wise to spend a couple bucks and hire a company specializing in IT services in Los Angeles, just to be assured that the setup is correct.
+If you’re a Southern California-based business, you might be wise to spend a couple bucks and hire a company in Los Angeles managed IT services just to be assured that the setup is correct.

 Calculate Your Cable Amounts

 The next step in your network installation process will be to calculate how much cable you’ll need.

 Start by selecting a location to be your network hub, where your essential hardware will live.
 You may want to choose a central location in your building for this hub, especially if you’re planning to run a wifi or hybrid network.